lux4rd0/weatherflow-dashboards-aio/README.md

 <center><img src="./images/weatherflow_collector-forecast_vs_observed.jpg"></center>

-Once enough forecast data is collected, you can use this dashboard to compare what was forecasted (and by how many days out) versus the observed metric from your WeatherFlow device.
-This covers Temperature, Humidity, Wind, and UV measurements.
-All available forecast days are available by default, but you can choose a different "Days Out" from the top drop-down menu to compare individual forecasts.
+As forecast data is collected, this dashboard may be used to compare what was forecasted (by how many days out) versus the observed metric from your WeatherFlow device.
+Temperature, Humidity, Wind, and UV measurements are covered here.
+By default, "All" available forecast days are overlayed over the observed metric.
+You can choose different "Days Out" from the top drop-down menu to compare individual forecasts.

 ### Historical (local-udp)